scala-jsonapi/scala-jsonapi/README.md

 ## Publishing and Releasing

-For publishing and releasing is made with help of [sbt-sonatype plugin](https://github.com/xerial/sbt-sonatype)
+Publishing and releasing is made with help of [sbt-sonatype plugin](https://github.com/xerial/sbt-sonatype)